RiesBen/polyHack2021_SBB/README.md

 # polyHack2021_SBB
 This small app is a concept for an conveniet travel Idea with SBB.
+Wuhu!
+This concept won the 3rd prize  for the SBB-Challenge at the polyHack 2021!

 ## Convenience
 All travel destinations are ranked by the traviling distance, the user rating, the last mile distance and the number of changes on the tracks.